Growing And Drying Your Own Italian Herb Seasoning

 The bigger challenge for me wasn't so much a recipe as it was learning to dry herbs in a way that worked best for me.
 There are lots of ways to dry herbs:

-- Air-Drying on a rack or bundled and hung: This method is easiest, retains the flavor and color of the herbs the best.
-But it also takes the longest amount of time--could be weeks depending on your climate or where you're drying.
+- Air-Drying: This method is easiest, retains the flavor and color of the herbs the best.
+But it also takes the longest amount of time--could be weeks depending on your climate in your drying space.
 And while you wait, they're exposed to dust and/or bugs you can't wash off once they're dry.

 - Dehydrating: This method will dry them faster at a low enough temperature to retain their color and flavor, but you need a dehydrator.

 - First make sure you're starting with herbs at their peak.
-It's always best to cut them first thing in the morning when they're freshest and the summer heat hasn't yet "tired them out" for the day.
+It's always best to cut them first thing in the morning when they're freshest and the day's heat hasn't "tired them out" yet.

 - Rinse the herbs well and spin them dry in a salad spinner.
-If the herbs are small, like thyme, leave them on the stems.
-If the herbs are large, like basil or parsley, cut the leaves from the stem after rinsing and before spinning.
+If the herb leaves are small, like thyme, leave them on the stems.
+If large, like basil or parsley, cut the leaves from the stem after rinsing and before spinning.

 - Lay them out on cookie sheets in a single layer.